Tech-at-DU/ACS-1111-Object-Oriented-Programming/Lessons/attributes_methods.md

 # Instatiation
 jess_dog = Dog()

+# TODO: Create an instance of Dog and assign it to a variable

 # Create attributes for jess_dog object, using dot notation.
 # Like variables, if attribute did not exist, it is created when you first assign it a value.

 jess_dog.name = "Tara"